Building an Uptime Monitor

 🥐 Create a getPreviousMeasurement function to report the last up/down state:

-🥐 Now add a function to conditionally publish a message if the up/down state differs:
+🥐 Now add a function to conditionally publish a message if the up/down state differs by modifying the doCheck function:

 Now the monitoring system will publish messages on the TransitionTopic whenever a monitored site transitions from up->down or from down->up.
 It doesn't know or care who actually listens to these messages.